Skip to main content

 If you are using Cursor, you need one extra step after install: go to Settings → Tools & MCP and confirm all three MCP servers (browser-devtools, node-devtools, backend-devtools) are enabled.
 See Cursor setup for details.

-Step 6 — Let your agent work
+Step 5 - Let the agent work

 1. The agent navigates to the affected pages in a real browser